 My masters level OT training is unique; I possess targeted knowledge on: activity analysis, learning theory, adaptation, accommodation, motivation, neuroscience, and sensory elements of memory, learning, and academic achievement.
 By using these tools, I direct students to apply whole-body" methods to their academic goals.

-Additionally, I tutor with skill-building in mind Skills that students can repeat across grades and subjects to channel their awesomeness.
+Additionally, I tutor with skill-building in mindskills that students can repeat across grades and subjects to channel their awesomeness.
+My tutoring approach incorporates moderate-high, active parent communication.
+My goal is to start identify and optimize the student's resources and work alongside families.

 Education & Certification